-- 1. The annual reserve balance in the insurance trust fund should be equal to, at a minimum, the sum of one month's worth of health, dental, vision, prescription, disability, and life insurance costs.
+- The annual reserve balance in the insurance trust fund should be equal to, at a minimum, the sum of one and one half months worth of health, dental and vision claims cost and one month worth of prescription, disability and life insurance claims.
 In calculating the monthly claims costs for purposes of determining the appropriate reserve amount, a rolling average of claims experience for the previous 12 consecutive months shall be used. - 2.
-The State of Ohio Bureau of Workers' Compensation (BWC) determines the city's workers' compensation rate.
-Starting January 1, 2016, payments will be made prospectively which requires the amount due to be paid before coverage is provided.
-Starting in 2017, monthly payments to the bureau are required.
-The city's policy is to set the internal rate at a level sufficient to fund the anticipated payments in the following year.
-If adjustments are made either to the city's premium rate or to the amount due to the bureau in cases of rebates or credits, the premium rate may be adjusted accordingly. - 3.
-The timing of collections as provided for in the policy above may be altered under the following circumstances, provided that there is a reasonable expectation that services cannot otherwise be maintained at acceptable levels and that increased revenues during the year or years following the budget year will allow replacement of any moneys gained from any such timing change:

-- a.
-When revenues have been temporarily lowered, whether from economic recession or otherwise - b.
-Where unanticipated events of a most unusual nature have occasioned a need for non-recurring emergency expenditures
+The State of Ohio Bureau of Workers Compensation determines the city's workers compensation rate.
+Payments are made one year in arrears, e.g. the amount due in a given year is based upon the payroll costs of the previous year.
+Payment must be remitted as follows: 45 percent of the premium by May 15 and the balance by Sept.
+1. The city's policy is to set the internal rate at a level sufficient by the end of the current fiscal year to fund the anticipated payments on the due dates in the following year.
+If adjustments are made either to the city's premium rate or to the amount due the Bureau in cases of rebates or credits, the premium rate will be adjusted accordingly. - 3.
+The timing of collections as provided for in the policy above may be altered under the following circumstances, provided that there is a reasonable expectation that services cannot otherwise be maintained at acceptable levels and that increased revenues during the year or years following the budget year will allow replacement of any moneys gained from any such timing change: - when revenues have been temporarily lowered, whether from economic recession or otherwise - where unanticipated events of a most unusual nature have occasioned a need for non-recurring emergency expenditures

-Prior to changing the timing of workers' compensation collection for the purposes described above, the Mayor shall provide Council with a written analysis describing how the proposed use of these moneys is consistent with these policies and proposing any revenue enhancements necessary to allow replacement of funds so used.
+Prior to changing the timing of workers compensation collection for the purposes described above, the Mayor shall provide Council with a written analysis describing how the proposed use of these moneys is consistent with these policies and proposing any revenue enhancements necessary to allow replacement of funds so used.